 Peru’s Cordillera Huayhuash is the adventure that trekkers could only dream of.
 As an avid hiker and chaser of views, trekking the Cordillera Huayhuash circuit was something that had been on my bucket list for years.
 When I left Peru at the end of my first backpacking trip, I couldn’t help but feel a deep regret that I hadn’t allowed myself enough time to visit the northern part of the country.
-When the opportunity opened up to take a trip back down to South America, I immediately knew that I wouldn’t let the opportunity pass me by again.
+When the opportunity opened up to head back down to South America, I promised myself that I wouldn’t let the opportunity pass by again.

 As I took those final few steps towards the village of Llamac on the final day of the trek, I couldn’t help but shed a few tears.
-The Cordillera Huayhuash was among the most challenging, yet rewarding, feats that I have ever accomplished.
-There were plenty of moments along the way that made me question my sanity and my capabilities but step by step, I pushed forward.
-Step by step, over 130 kilometers, across grueling mountain passes, battling the sizzling sun and shivering through every night and every early morning.
+The Cordillera Huayhuash was among the most challenging yet rewarding feats that I had ever accomplished.
+There were plenty of moments along the way that made me question my sanity and my capabilities.
+Step by step, I pushed forward.
+Step by step over 140 kilometers, across grueling high-altitude mountain passes, battling the sizzling sun, blustering winds, and shivering through every night and every morning.
 Step by step, we survived.

 The Cordillera Huayhuash is one of the best things you can do in your life.
 It is yet another testament to the incredible diversity that Peru offers.
 For those of you who manage to make it up to Huaraz, it is a no-brainer whether to do the Cordillera Huayhuash or not.
 Here is everything you need to know about this once-in-a-lifetime adventure.

-The Cordillera Huayhuash is no walk in the park but you don’t need to be an ultramarathon runner to be able to do it either.
-However, there is no denying that it will be a lot easier if you are in decent physical shape.
-Unlike other touristy activities, this is not something that you should just impulsively decide to do one day.
-You should have experience with trekking beforehand and be knowledgeable of your capabilities and limitations when it comes to a lengthy multi-day trek is not when you want to realize that you done screwed up.
+The Cordillera Huayhuash is no walk in the park.
+You also don’t need to be an ultramarathon runner to be able to do it, but there is no denying that it will be a lot easier if you are in good physical shape.
+Unlike other touristy activities, this is not something that you can just impulsively decide to do.
+You should have experience with trekking beforehand and be aware of your capabilities and limitations.
+In the midst of a lengthy multi-day trek is not when you want to realize that you done screwed up.

 This was the very last hike I did before taking on the Cordillera Huayhuash and it was one hell of a confidence boost.
 After three weeks of trekking around the Huaraz area, I found Laguna Churup to be quite easy.
-It does take you up to 4,450 meters above sea level but by this point, the altitude did not bother me at all and I was able to cruise through this hike.
+It takes you up to 4,450 meters above sea level but by this point, the altitude did not bother me at all.
+I was able to cruise through this hike.
 I definitely would not be able to say the same had I started with this hike, though.

 This is one of the most challenging day trips you can do from Huaraz.
 Although I felt absolutely awful after struggling my way through this hike, I felt invincible the following few days.
 As far as day treks go, Laguna 69 will be the best indicator for whether or not you are ready for the Cordillera Huayhuash.
 If you can do Laguna 69 without any difficulty, then you might be okay for the Cordillera Huayhuash.
 There are at least three days I can think of on the Huayhuash Circuit that are significantly more difficult than Laguna 69.